 - Press the "Keep Warm/Cancel" button to stop the sauté function.
 Secure the lid and make sure the steam valve is set to closed.
 Press 'Manual' or 'Pressure Cook' and set the timer to 20 minutes.

-- After the time is up the Instant Pot will automatically switch the 'keep warm'.
+- After the time is up the Instant Pot will automatically switch to 'keep warm'.
 Let it keep warm for at least 15 minutes before releasing the steam valve.

 - Once the steam has been fully released after opening the steam valve, remove the lid of the instant pot.
 Use a pair of tongs or slotted spoon to remove the chicken from the pot.

 Remove the chicken from the skin and bones and discard the remaining carcass and cartilage.
 Shred the chicken meat into bite sized pieces. - Add the shredded chicken back to the pot along with the lemon juice and fresh herbs.
-Stir everything together then taste and season with more salt, pepper and lemon juice as needed.
-How much salt you add at the end will depending on how salty your stock was.
+Give everything a good stir then taste and season with more salt, pepper and lemon juice as needed.
+How much salt you add at the end will depend on how salty your stock was.

 - Serve warm and enjoy.
 Leftovers will keep in the fridge up to 5 days.
 Once completely cooled you can freeze the leftovers for up to 3 months.